kovidgoyal/calibre/manual/edit.rst

 by clicking the :guilabel:`Import resource file` button or create a new blank html file or stylesheet by simply entering the file name into the box for the new file.

+You can also import multiple files into the book at once using File->Import files into book.

 Replacing files
 ^^^^^^^^^^^^^^^^